 Dry Falls is a legendary day use destination, popular for more than 80 years.
 A newly-constructed accessible overlook provides impressive view of the 80 foot waterfall.
 The CCC-constructed 1/2-mile trail provides a unique experience, taking visitors into a natural grotto behind the waterfall.
-The newly-expanded parking area, one of the few stops in winding Cullasaja River Gorge, offers an accessible restroom, trash cans, picnic tables, and visitor information.
+The newly-expanded parking area, one of the few stops in winding Cullasaja River Gorge, offers trash cans, picnic tables, and visitor information.
 The site is popular year round: between March and November, the observation area and trail are bustling with visitors; during the winter months visitors enjoy the views of the often-frozen waterfall and icicles.

 Picnic tables: No